kkanggu/Online-Judge/README.md

 >	I learned this algorithm last cemester, but I forgot it.
 >	I tried to find the way, but I couldn't.
 So I saw the lecture that I learned last cemester.
 >	It wasy easy.
 Check every cases with last character.

+***
+### Day 20
+#1912 Fail.
+(Sequencial Sum)
+>	DP Problem.
+>	I designed to save memory, so I used array that has only 2 components.
+>	I failed this, and I'll try it tomorrow.

+***
+### Day 21
+#1912 End.
+(Sequencial Sum)
+>	I found the problem.
+>	Line 40, sequnce is still sequencial, so I have to check each step is better than old one.
+>	Original code is bad, because irgMax [ 0 ] is changed to low value.

+#12865 End.
+(Knapsack)
+>	DP Problem.
+>	I learned this solution with backtracking.
+I didn't know how to solve this with DP.
+>	I searched this, and I found dp solution using huge memory.
+>	I can't find better way, so I used it.
+This take too many memories.

+#11047 End.
+(Coin 0)
+>	Greedy Algorithm
+>	Typical greedy algorithm problem. easy
+\
+***
+### Day 22
+#1931 Fail.
+(Sequencial Sum)
+>	Greedy Algrithm
+>	I thought very wrong.
+I try to make array that can be timetable, and try to use it.
+>	But the limit of time is 2^31-1.
+So I can't use this.
+>	Before recognizing that, I used tuple to use shortest time first.
+>	I commit my wrong code.
+And I'll change it and solve.